MahmudAhmed/CMSTextEditor/README.md

   <img width="60%" height="100%" src="./app/assets/images/newsletter_index.png">
 </p>

-* Select a date and it will auto generate a newsletter with all the stories that were published on the specfied date.
-To update LyraAPI after posting new stories, just click "Update"
+* Select a date and click "Create New" and it will auto-generate a newsletter with all the stories that were published on the specified date.
+To update the newsletter on LyraAPI after posting a new story, just click "Update".

 Syncs with LyraAPI, with inline styling.